Clifford the Big Red Dog (so-so)

-Cautions: Two minor concerns: 1) the new puppy is naughty, though that wasn’t very difficult to understand or explain as it wasn’t naughty behavior I would be concerned about my little one imitating and the behavior reflects little puppy behavior in reality; 2) this is more a general comment about Clifford, who because of his size and color was difficult to explain to my little one.
+Cautions: The two overall concerns we have about Clifford stories are: 1) Clifford’s size and color are difficult to explain to my little one.
 By the time my little one was big enough to understand imagination and reality, the book was too simple.
-The overall problem we have with the entire series is that the Clifford, a giant red dog, is the main character of a series that is aimed at little ones who are so young it makes it difficult to understand how a giant red dog could exist.
+This is the overall problem we have with the entire series.
+Clifford, a giant red dog, is the main character of a series that is aimed at little ones who are so young it makes it difficult to understand how a giant red dog could exist.
+2) The style of writing is too simple.
+Clearly the audience is the littlest of the little ones, but my philosophy is not to dumb down our language and reading styles just because my little one is little.
+Little ones are able to understand far more complex interactions than most people give them credit for.
+However, simple as it was, it was entertaining for my little one.

 Next